Don’t discard your rabbit pelts. Tan them, sew them, and wear them!

 1 pound provides 2 cups of alum, enough to tan 7-8 pelts, when using the Mother Earth tanning recipe as we do.

-The inner membrane of a pelt must be removed in order to correctly tan the hide.
+Above right: The inner membrane of a pelt must be removed in order to correctly tan the hide.
 If using the Mother Earth alum recipe, you'll strip the membranes by hand during the soaking process.

 If you dry the pelt on a stretcher, then a good pelt scraper is invaluable for performing this chore before beginning the tanning process.
 The rabbit skin is thin; don't press too hard.